premature-babies

 A pregnancy is considered to be ‘full-term’, when it lasts for around 40 weeks from the pregnant mother’s last menstrual period.

-So, when a baby is born a tad earlier, like at around 37-38 weeks or even sooner than that, it is termed as a Premature Baby.
+So, when a baby is born a tad earlier, like around 37-38 weeks or even earlier, it is termed a Premature Baby.

 The following factors are essential in determining if the baby is premature.

-• The date of the last period the mother has had.
+• The date of the mother’s last period.

-• The maturity of the baby vis a vis both physiological and neurological aspects.
+• The baby’s maturity vis-à-vis both physiological and neurological aspects.
 This assessment is undertaken via ultrasound, while the baby is still in the mother’s uterus.

 • The examination of the baby post birth.